 Check 3: do you have the right tools?

-Facilitating a sprint is not difficult if you are well prepared.
+Facilitating a Design Sprint is not difficult if you are well prepared.
 Make sure you have:

 A workspace from Monday till Friday